ls1intum/Artemis/docs/user/exercises/quiz.rst

                 - Multiple Choice Question

-                - Short answer Question
+                - Short Answer Question

             - Apply filter button

             - List of questions with the title, short title, and Type.
-In the Add column it is possible to select all questions to be imported.
+In the Add column, it is possible to select all questions to be imported.

             - At the end of the list, click the Add selected Questions button |AddSelectedQuestionsButton| to import all selected questions.

-    - **Footer**: In the creation quiz page there is a footer with the following fields:
+    - **Footer**: On the creation quiz page there is a footer with the following fields:

             .. figure:: quiz/footer.png
                 :align: center